-You may wish to start using a breast pump once you are able to hand express volumes greater than 5mls at each expression or after 72 hours following birth.
+You may wish to start using a breast pump:

+- once you are able to hand express more than 5mls of milk at each expression - after 72 hours following birth.

-You will be given your own single person use pump kit in the hospital.
+The hospital will give you your own single person use pump kit.
 Pump kits need to be washed with hot soapy water after each use and sterilised before you use them again.
-In the hospital, when you are using a breast pump, you will be given a cold water steriliser so you can sterilise your pump after each use.
+If you use a breast pump in the hospital, staff will wash and sterilise your pump kit for you.

 The suction strength can be altered on electric pumps.
 Build up slowly.
-Setting the strength too high straightaway may be painful or cause damage to your nipple.
+Setting the strength too high may be painful or cause damage to your nipple.
 There are different funnel sizes available to fit different size nipples.
 The pump should never cause bruising or catch your nipple as it is sucked into the funnel.